Philadelphia Predictive Policing Experiment

 We used the HunchLab program designed by Azavea and subsequently purchased by Shotspotter Inc. HunchLab is a web-based predictive policing system that accesses real-time Philadelphia Police data to produce crime forecasts for the city.
 It incorporates statistical modeling that considers seasonality, risk terrain modeling, near repeats, and collective efficacy.
 Azavea adapted the software at the request of the Philadelphia Police Department and the research team to generate three predicted 500 feet square grids per district per shift.
 They also included a slight randomization component to reduce the possibility that the same grid cells were predicted every day.
 It is important to note therefore that the experiment artificially reduced the efficiency of the software, because it forced the software to choose grids in low crime districts, and limited the number of grids it could assign in high crime districts.

 The software was able to predict twice as much crime as we would expect if crime were spread uniformly across the districts, even when artificially constrained by our experiment to be less effective than designed.
-Predictive Accuracy Index values were calculated for the property crime and violent crime phases, and are reported in the Ratcliffe et al paper.
+Predictive Accuracy Index values were calculated for the property crime and violent crime phases, and are reported in the Ratcliffe et al paper published in the Journal of Experimental Criminology.